lief-project/LIEF/doc/sphinx/tutorials/06_pe_hooking.rst

 ------

-The targeted binary is a simple ``PE64`` *HelloWorld* which prints the first argument on in the console:
+The targeted binary is a simple ``PE64`` *HelloWorld* which prints the first argument in the console:

 .. code-block:: cpp